Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Mix equal parts boiled linseed oil and mineral spirits (drying agent) in a container.
-I used a 5 gallon bucket.
+I used a 5-gallon bucket.
 You only need enough to completely saturate the cloth.
 I used two cups of each and found dry spots on the sheet.
 Another cup of each did the trick.
 Other DiY’ers have “painted” the oil on their cloth.
-For the best coverage, message the oil into the material in a bucket.
+For the best coverage, massage the oil into the material in a bucket.
 You’ll probably want gloves for this step.

 Squeeze the excess mixture from the sheet back into the bucket.
 Funnel the extra waterproofing liquid in a smaller container and label it for later projects.
 I used the empty mineral spirits can.